Joshua earned an MBA from USF and writes mostly about software and technology.

 Graphing HubPages Earnings Data in a PivotTable

-Immediately after the report is downloaded it needs to be saved as an Excel workbook because the .csv file format has some reporting limitations.
-To save the file go to save as, choose place on your computer to save it, save it as an Excel workbook and click the OK button.
+Immediately after the report is downloaded, it needs to be saved as an Excel workbook because the .csv file format has some reporting limitations.
+To save the file go to save as, choose a place on your computer to save it, save it as an Excel workbook, and click the OK button.
 Each step can be found in the illustration below.

-When you open the file click on one of the cells and press Ctrl + End.
+When you open the file, click on one of the cells and press Ctrl + End.
 This will take you to the last row.
-To clean the data delete the last totals row.
+To clean the data, delete the last total row.
 Next, select the last row of data and press Ctrl + Shift + ↑.
-This will select all of your data.
+This will select all your data.

 Clean the Data

 In the example used above, ad program revenue was used by dropping that text into the values box in the pivot chart fields section.
 The revenue shown in the graph can be easily changed to show Amazon revenue or total revenue.
-This can be completed by right clicking on the arrow to the right of sum of ad program and selecting remove field.
+This can be completed by right-clicking on the arrow to the right of sum of the ad program and selecting the remove field.
 Next, one of the other revenue variables can be dropped into the values section.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Joshua Crowder (author) from Tampa, FL on December 15, 2019:

 Thanks!
 I think everyone should see how they have improved or set a benchmark for improvement.

 Sanjay Sharma from Mandi (HP) India on December 14, 2019:

 Nice idea.
 Thanks for sharing the information.